tearflake/symbolverse/docs/symbolverse.md

 This S-expression represents equality between square and multiplication.

 One of the most distinctive features of S-expressions is their uniform representation of code and data.
-In *Symbolverse*, code itself is written as S-expression, which means that programs can easily manipulate other programs as data, enabling powerful metaprogramming capabilities.
+In *Symbolverse*, code itself is written as S-expression, which means that programs can easily manipulate other programs as data, enabling metaprogramming capabilities.
 S-expressions are a versatile and uniform notation for representing both code and data in a nested, list-based structure.
 Their simplicity and power make them a core feature of *Symbolverse*, facilitating symbolic computation, metaprogramming, and easy manipulation of hierarchical data structures.

-Terms in *Symbolverse* are represented by S-expressions, and are written in `(EXP ...)` pattern.
+Terms in *Symbolverse* are represented by S-expressions.
 Let's take a look at couple of examples stating terms:

 ```
-(EXP (hello world))
+(hello world)
 ```

 This example describes the term `(hello world)`.